-That group of international lounges would be my pick for maximising the value of the lounge pass, as Hong Kong and Singapore all offer varying degress of on-demand dining and bar-service, and are well designed with good facilities.
-Unfortunately the passes aren’t usable in the shared Qantas lounge in Los Angeles.
+That group of international lounges would be my pick for maximising the value of the lounge invitations, as Hong Kong and Singapore all offer varying degrees of on-demand dining and bar-service, and are well designed with good facilities.
+Unfortunately the invitations aren’t usable in the shared Qantas lounge in Los Angeles.

 American Express also include a range of travel and purchase protection insurances, including domestic and international travel cover, refund and purchase protection.

 The full set of terms and the PDS for these products is here – you’ll need to look through and see if they will be useful to you.